Rlin415/Chatterbox-Client/README.md

 ### Testing

 Tests are made with the [Mocha](https://github.com/mochajs/mocha) testing framework.
 Test are located in the ./spec directory.
-To run the Just open the spec runner file with chrome.
+To run the test just open the spec runner file with chrome.

 ```
 SpecRunner.html